telerik/fiddler-everywhere-docs/knowledge-base/capturing-traffic-from-terminal.md

 ### Setting the Fiddler Proxy Explicitly

-Terminals and shell applications like the [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)), [iTerm2](https://www.iterm2.com/), Command Prompt (Windows) are capable of executing HTTP and HTTPS requests thought third-party tools like CURL.
-However, in the common case, these tools won't use the system proxy.
+Terminals and shell applications like the [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)), [iTerm2](https://www.iterm2.com/), Command Prompt (Windows) are capable of executing HTTP and HTTPS requests through third-party tools like CURL.
+However, in the typical case, these tools won't use the system proxy.

-For Fiddler Everywhere to capture traffic that passes through them, they need to set the Fiddler Everywhere proxy explicitly.
-To achieve that, you can use the `export` command (for macOS and Linux) or the `set` command (for Windows).
-The `export` command will generate a variable that will be included in a child process environment.
+For Fiddler Everywhere to capture traffic that passes through them, they need to explicitly set the Fiddler Everywhere proxy.
+You can use the `export` command (for macOS and Linux) or the `set` command (for Windows) to achieve that.
+The `export` command will generate an environmental variable that will be included in a child process environment.
 It does not affect other already-existing settings.

-The following example demonstrates how to define the proxy settings on **macOS** and **Linux**.
+The following example demonstrates how to define the proxy settings through environmental variables on **macOS** and **Linux**.

 ```bash
 export http_proxy=http://127.0.0.1:8866